Buying Guides · Last updated 2 June 2026

 StageWhat HappensTypical Cost

-5. CompletionBalance paid, keys handed over, ownership transferredRemaining balance + stamp duty
+5. CompletionBalance paid, keys handed over, title registered at Land Property Services (LPS)Remaining balance plus stamp duty

 What to Scrutinise Before Signing